slbrimble/Optimal-Play-Pig/README.md

 ## Description
 The repository contains three main directories:
-- `source`: This directory contains the source code of the algorithms implemented base on the article [*Optimal Play of the Dice Game Pig*](https://cupola.gettysburg.edu/csfac/4/).
+- `source`: This directory contains the source code of the algorithms implemented based on the article [*Optimal Play of the Dice Game Pig*](https://cupola.gettysburg.edu/csfac/4/).

 - `notebooks`: Here, you can find the Jupyter notebooks that explains the use of the source code and reproduce the plots in the review article you could find in the `report` directory.